MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/includes/quickstart/common/register-aad-backend.md

    * **State**: **Enabled**

 9. Select **Add scope** to complete the scope addition.
 10. Note the value of the scope.
 It will be `api://<client-id>/access_as_user`.
 You'll need the scope when configuring the client.
+This will be referred to as the _Web API Scope_.
 11. Select **Overview**.
 12. Note the **Application (client) ID** in the **Essentials** section as you'll need this value to configure the backend service later on.
+This will be referred to as the _Web API Application ID_.